anoma/taiga/book/src/exec_examples.md

 If the state change is possible within one partial transaction, such a note has a value 0 and doesn't affect the total balance.
 ![img.png](img/exec_arbitrary_state_update.png)

-If the state change happens across partial transactions (meaning that the state gets consumed in one partial transaction and a new state is output in another), the process is a bit different.
+If the state change happens across partial transactions (meaning that the state gets consumed in one partial transaction, and a new state is output in another), the process is a bit different.

 #### State transition across partial transactions